-Way back in 2011, shoppers waited until the first of December to start their Christmas spending.
-Fast forward to the present and statistics show that more than half of all Christmas spend happens in November.
+Way back in 2011, shoppers waited until the 1st December to start their Christmas spending; fast forward to the present and statistics show that more than half of all Christmas spending happens in November.
 This is boosted by November’s annual Black Friday event which was the biggest UK shopping day of 2018.
-This year it’s on the 29th November 2019, followed by Cyber Monday just three days later on the 1st December.
-That means retailers need to prepare for the sales surge long before November.
+This year it’s on the 29th November 2019, followed by Cyber Monday just three days later on the 2nd December.
+This means retailers and eCommerce businesses need to prepare for the sales surge long before November.

-Do the research for your market, base your strategy on evidence and plan campaigns well in advance.
+Do the research for your particular market, base your strategy on past evidence and plan campaigns well in advance.
 You might consider hiring a social media guru or a digital agency.
 Again, research and look for recommendations.